Two new nurse-led clinics open in Montreal amid ER overcrowding

 SNOWFALL WARNING | Winter storm hits Ottawa, cancelling school buses and slowing down the commute

-A snowfall warning is in effect for the city of Ottawa, calling for an additional 10 to 20 cm of snow by Saturday morning.
+A snowfall warning is in effect for the city of Ottawa, calling for 20 to 30 cm of snow by Saturday morning.

 -